rcc-uchicago/user-guide/docs/slurm/main.md

 ```
 Observe that QoS are often different depending on the partition.

-You can request temporary exceptions to a particular limit by contacting our [helpdesk](https://rcc.uchicago.edu/support-and-services/consulting-and-technical-support).
+You can request temporary exceptions to a particular limit by contacting our [Help Desk](https://rcc.uchicago.edu/support-and-services/consulting-and-technical-support){:target='_blank'}.
 Special allocations are evaluated on an individual basis and may or may not be granted.